Accounts Setup

 Set your visibility preferences.
 ORCID gives you control over the privacy of your information.
 You can set your profile to be:

-• Public.
+• Everyone.
 Anyone can see your information.

 Make the Most of Your ORCID Account